datanav/docs/technical/powerofficego-hubspot.rst

 Powerofficego Customers person to Hubspot Contact
 -------------------------------------------------
-Before any synchronization can take place, a link between a Powerofficego Customers person and a Hubspot Contact must be established.
+Every Powerofficego Customers person will be synchronized with a Hubspot Contact.

+If a matching Hubspot Contact already exists, the Powerofficego Customers person will be merged with the existing one.
+If no matching Hubspot Contact is found, a new Hubspot Contact will be created.

 A Powerofficego Customers person will merge with a Hubspot Contact if one of the following property combinations match: